 Watch Steph Curry's Incredible Shot In The Warriors-Rockets Game

+Steph Curry and the Golden State Warriors were in Texas playing the Houston Rockets on Monday night.

-The Golden State Warriors are in Texas taking on the Houston Rockets on Monday night, and during the game Steph Curry had an incredible shot.
+The Golden State Warriors were in Texas taking on the Houston Rockets on Monday night, and during the game Steph Curry had an incredible shot.

 The highlight can be seen in the tweet that is embedded below from the team.